-Funding the Soil Restoration The Company recently began a strategic joint venture with an affiliated non-profit, the Healing Soils Foundation ("HSF").
+The Company recently began a strategic joint venture with an affiliated non-profit, the Healing Soils Foundation (" HSF ").
 Healing Soils Foundation is an Illinois-based 501(c)3 dedicated to advancing organic and regenerative agriculture and soil conservation practices through education, training, and awareness of soil, nutrition, and human health.
-In exchange for Iroquois Valley's assistance with administration and support as HSF grows its programming, HSF will administer a pool of grant funds for soil health and conservation projects for farmers, including farmers in the Iroquois Valley portfolio.
+Funding the Soil Restoration In exchange for Iroquois Valley's assistance with administration and support as HSF grows its programming, HSF will administer a pool of grant funds for soil health and conservation projects for farmers, including farmers in the Iroquois Valley portfolio.
 None of these funds will be paid directly to Iroquois Valley.
 We are excited to be able to leverage our relationship with HSF for our farmers.
-Iroquois Valley's current Soil Restoration Pool ("SRP") will continue to be funded under the terms of prior Soil Restoration Notes and will be administered by Iroquois Valley for the benefit of our farmers.
+Iroquois Valley's current Soil Restoration Pool (" SRP ") will continue to be funded under the terms of prior Soil Restoration Notes and will be administered by Iroquois Valley for the benefit of our farmers.
 No proceeds from this Offering or interest on any of these Notes will be paid into the SRP.
 We expect that the current SRP will come to an end after all outstanding Soil Restoration Notes mature in 2026 and the related farmer projects have been funded.
 Prospective investors should be aware that the Notes will have limited liquidity, and they should invest only those funds that they are prepared to lock up until Maturity.
-The Manager will consider requests from Noteholders for redemption of the Notes, in whole or in part, subject to certain terms and conditions.
-The Manager is under no obligation to grant any request for redemption.
-Any redemption of a Note, where granted, shall be subject to an early redemption fee equal to the following: <2 and >1 year(s) prior to Maturity <1 year prior to Maturity 2% of amount redeemed 1% of amount redeemed
+Optional Early The Manager will consider redemption of the Notes, in whole and conditions.
+The Manager is u request for redemption.
+Any reden shall be subject to an early redemp under no obligation to grant any mption of a Note, where granted, Redemption Timing of Early Redemption Early Redemption Fee • <5 and >4 years prior to Maturity 5% of amount redeemed <4 and >3 years prior to Maturity 4% of amount redeemed <3 and >2 years prior to Maturity 3% of amount redeemed <2 and >1 year(s) prior to Maturity 2% of amount redeemed <1 year prior to Maturity 1% of amount redeemed